 Walk from the start of the Sheep’s Head Way to Glanlough.
 Overnight in the village of Kilcrohane which lies under the shadow of ‘Seefin’, the Peninsula’s highest point.
 Kilcrohane has an all year round population of approximately 300 persons but this number more than doubles during the busy summer season.

 Walk Details: Distance: 16kms.
-Duration: 4.5 hours.
 Max.
 Height: 230m.
 Rocky and grass mountain tracks with some road walking Can be wet underfoot – boots essential.

 You will be transferred to Cahergal from where you walk out along to the Lighthouse (look out for the Dolphin and Whale viewpoint), continuing back the Sheep’s Head route to Kilcrohane, the last coastal village on the Peninsula.
 This location is renowned for its beautiful coastline, idyllic views and world-famous hill walking routes.
 Overnight in Kilcrohane.

 Walk Details: Distance: 24kms.
-Duration: 6/7 hours.
 Max.
 Height: 240m.
 Rocky and grass mountain tracks with boggy sections.
 Some road walking – boots essential.

-Walk from nearby Ahakista to Durrus along the Sheep’s Head route.
+Walk from your accommodation, or nearby Ahakista, to Durrus along the Sheep’s Head route.
 Overnight at Durrus, a very pleasant village located at the head of Dunmanus Bay.
 Ahakista is the site for a Memorial to those who lost their lives off this coast in the Air India air crash of 1985.

-Walk Details: Distance: 14kms.
-Duration: 4 hours.
+Walk Details: Distance: 14 – 16kms.
 Max.
 Height: 120m.
 Rocky and grass mountain tracks with boggy sections.
 Some road walking – boots essential.

 After breakfast your host will arrange a taxi transfer back to Bantry, we also understand that there is a “local” bus service … details of which are available from your host.